Used inside a fake

-The mock method must have the same name and the same parameters as the matching real method, except for an optional
+The fake method must have the same name and the same parameters as the matching real method, except for an optional

 first parameter of type